XNRG's Covid 19 Plan - Amersham Ultra - 5th March 2022

 At the start

 Participants should assemble – distanced – on the large open area near the start arch at the time window they have been pre-allocated and wait to be directed by crew through the start, when their race time will commence.
 Participants generally fall into three groups – walkers, runners, fast runners and the rolling start (approx 2 persons per minute) will aim to start people in that group order.
 Fast runners will go off last together as a group, as they are fewer in number.

-- Check point food is packaged or presented in individual portions, with the numbers of participants allowed at a food table limited at any one time.
+- Check point food is generally packaged or presented in individual portions.

 - Crew at check points may wear masks if they wish to do so and should regularly sanitise their hands.

 Recovery in a vehicle

-If a participant has to be recovered from the course and returned to the event start all occupants of the vehicle will wear a mask.
+If a participant has to be recovered from the course and returned to the event start all occupants of the vehicle may be asked to wear a mask.
 The advice of the medical team may be sought as to the suitability of a vehicle.

 At the finish